Friday

 Again, I think it’s best to let you hear from a dil who dealt with this problem biblically.
-This comes from Elizabeth Spence who has a great blog called Warrior Wives:
+This comes from Elizabeth Spence, a former blogger with some great advice:

 “I'm thankful to have a mother-in-law whom I really respect, but it wasn't always that way.
 Early in our marriage, we struggled.
 I pulled away from her, criticized her opinions, and perceived every comment as a personal attack.”